 Best use: Backcountry touring, professional use

-The Backcountry Access Tracker2 Avalanche Beacon is reasonably priced around $300.
-The unit is compatible with all model transceivers made after 1996 and offers tri-axis antenna for enhanced signal detection and accuracy.
+The Backcountry Access Tracker2 Avalanche Beacon is compatible with all model transceivers made after 1996 and offers tri-axis antenna for enhanced signal detection and accuracy.

 The auto revert to send functionality and wide range detection feature helps keep track of different flux lines.
 You’ll also have a five year limited warranty that guarantees this beacon is going to keep working for you for a long time to come.